Big Five of Bayview: Honoring her work

 The building was already in a state of disrepair in 1967 when it was riddled with bullets from the gunfire of the National Guard in reaction to a suspected sniper on the building.
 In the wake of the shooting, Williams was successful in obtaining the funds to hire African-American architect Harry Overstreet to renovate and restore the landmark building.
 Actor Danny Glover was also a program manager and evaluation specialist responsible for remodeling the space.

 The Bayview Opera House later became the first building in the Bayview to enter the National Register of Historic Places.
 The venue also hosted dances, tutorial programs and counseling services.
-The building was designated as City Landmark No. 8 — long before San Francisco City Hall and Ghirardelli Square, largely due to Ruth Williams’ efforts to protect the space.
+The building was designated as City Landmark No. 8 — long before San Francisco City Hall and Ghirardelli Square, largely due to Ruth Williams's efforts to protect the space.

 Ruth Williams was a producer, playwright and actress who produced numerous plays and musicals at the Bayview Opera House and was an integral influence on the careers of actor Danny Glover, singer Cindy Herron of En Vogue and local black playwrights and film makers.

 One of Ruth Williams last efforts was a loan in the amount of $200,000 that was approved by the Bayview Hunter's Point Economic Development Task Force to build a program around the arts for up and coming youth of Bayview Hunters Point, which was met with opposition in the city's bureaucracy and never materialized.

 Death

-After several years battling multiple myeloma, a cancer of plasma cells, Ruth Williams died at Stanford Hospital, at the age of 63 on January 27, 1995.
+After several years battling multiple myeloma, a cancer of plasma cells, Williams died at Stanford Hospital, at the age of 63 on January 27, 1995.